thezeroalpha/vim-literate-markdown/examples/literate_markdown_autoload.md

 <!-- :Tangle(vim) ../autoload/literate_markdown.vim -->
 # vim-literate-markdown: autoloaded functions
 This document specifies the functionality of the vim-literate-markdown plugin.
+While in the case of a larger project like this, it is perhaps not ideal and may arguably hinder readability, it serves as a proof-of-concept to showcase the power of this plugin.

 Commands and bindings are defined in the [ftplugin](literate_markdown_ftplugin.md).

 The general structure of the file is: